Semi-0/Propagator/README.md

 generic arithmetic, as well as simple backtracking(amb op).

-i made a customized push based reactive system, which difference from the scheme impl, and a more generic simple scheduler supports promise.
+i made a customized observer based reactive system, which is different from the scheme implementation, and a more generic simple scheduler supports promise.
 So both the cell and propagator could be observed by external observer, this could opens up some possibilities for visualization.